-- Using an aerosol like D-Force HPX would give a quick knockdown and a residual for 8 weeks.
-D-Force HPX has the active ingredient Deltamethrin.
-The deltamethrin is also in D Fense Dust which has a longer residual time.
+- Using an aerosol like D-Force HPX would give a quick knockdown and a residual for eight weeks.
+D-Force HPX has the active ingredient deltamethrin.
+The deltamethrin is also in D Fense Dust, which has a longer residual time.

 - Using a duster with an extension such as the B&G 1150 Dust-R with extension tips may make the job easier.

 - If dusting structural nest with D-Fense dust, but do not seal the entrance until late summer or early fall, when all hatching has been completed.

 I have a problem with bees around my house.
 They come back each year and build a nest in different locations.
 What is the best way to discourage them from returning to my house?